ibracorp/authelia/README.md

 				Algorithm: Argon2id
 			Select Generate Hash

-	At this point you should start the container and read the logs.
+	At this point you should start the Authelia container and read the logs.
 Test that you can reach the webui of Authelia (http://SERVERIP:9091) and can log in or setup 2FA.

 ## NGINX Proxy Manager (NPM)

-	##	The templates provided in this repo assume you have created a CNAME subdomain in your DNS for 'auth.example.com' and have a subdomain already working
-		for your endpoint such as 'radarr.example.com'.
+The templates provided in this repo assume you have created a CNAME subdomain in your DNS for 'auth.example.com' and have a subdomain already working for your endpoint such as 'radarr.example.com'.
-	1. Modify the data inside 'Authelia Portal.conf' and 'Protected Endpoint.conf' If no ports were changed in any of the above config, you should only need to change 'Authelia Portal.conf':
+1. Modify the data inside 'Authelia Portal.conf' and 'Protected Endpoint.conf'.
+If no ports were changed in any of the above config, you should only need to change:
-				- 'SERVERIP' = Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50 'Protected Endpoint.conf':
+	- 'Authelia Portal.conf':

         - 'SERVERIP' = Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50
+	- 'Protected Endpoint.conf':
+		- 'SERVERIP' = Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50
 		- 'CONTAINERPORT' = Port the container being proxied is running on in unRAID. i.e. Monitorr could be using 480
 		- 'CONTAINERNAME' = Name of the container to be proxied. i.e. 'monitorr'

 2. Copy the data and head to your NPM dashboard > Hosts > Proxy Hosts
-		## WARNING - if you use Cloudflare as the DNS for your domain, you must change the setting of the subdomain in Cloudflare to bypass proxy ONLY for this step.
+		 - **WARNING** - if you use Cloudflare as the DNS for your domain, you must change the setting of the subdomain in Cloudflare to bypass proxy ONLY for this step.
 3. Select Add Proxy Host
-		Details:
+    - Details:
-			Domain name: auth.example.com (or whatever CNAME you set in your DNS)
+        - Domain name: auth.example.com (or whatever CNAME you set in your DNS)
-			Scheme: http
+		- Scheme: http
-			Forward Hostname / IP: Local IP address of your unRAID server
+		- Forward Hostname / IP: Local IP address of your unRAID server
-			Port: 9091
+		- Port: 9091
-			Turn ON: Cache Assets, Block Common Exploits
+		- Turn ON: Cache Assets, Block Common Exploits
-		SSL:
+	- SSL:
-			Request new SSL certificate
+		- Request new SSL certificate
-			Turn ON: Force SSL, HTTP/2 Support, HSTS Enabled (if using, i.e. on in Cloudflare) Email address: used to create Let’s Encrypt cert.
+		- Turn ON: Force SSL, HTTP/2 Support, HSTS Enabled (if using, i.e. on in Cloudflare)
+		- Email address: used to create Let’s Encrypt cert.
-			Select I Agree and Save.
+		- Select I Agree and Save.
-		## REMEMBER, after this is successful, to return to Cloudflare and turn the proxy against auth.example.com back ON, or your server IP will be public.
+**REMINDER**: after this is successful, return to Cloudflare and turn the proxy against auth.example.com back ON, or your server IP will be public.
 4. Test that you can reach the webui of Authelia selecting the new proxy or typing in its address. i.e. 'auth.example.com'
-		## NB: For some reason in the current version of NPM as of writing this (v2.2.4) the SSL settings turn off after initial creation.
-Go back into the SSL
-		settings of 'auth.example.com' and turn them back on then save again.
+    - **NB:** For some reason in the current version of NPM as of writing this (v2.2.4) the SSL settings turn off after initial creation.
+Go back into the SSL settings of 'auth.example.com' and turn them back on then save again.
-	5. If all the above is working as intended;
-		Edit proxy host 'auth.example.com'
+5. If all the above is working as intended; Edit proxy host 'auth.example.com'
-			Advanced
+	- Advanced
-				Under Custom Nginx Configuration, paste the config you customised from 'Authelia Portal.conf' Save
+		- Under Custom Nginx Configuration, paste the config you customised from 'Authelia Portal.conf'

-			Confirm you can still access the webui via the URL.
+6. Save and confirm you can still access the webui via the URL.

-	6. To protect an endpoint (i.e. monitorr)
+## To protect an endpoint (i.e. monitorr)
-		Edit proxy host 'monitorr.example.com'
+1. Edit proxy host 'monitorr.example.com'
-			Advanced
+	- Advanced
-				Under Custom Nginx Configuration, paste the config you customised from 'Protected Endpoint.conf'
+		- Under Custom Nginx Configuration, paste the config you customised from 'Protected Endpoint.conf'

-## TESTING
+## Workflow
 In theory the workflow is:

 1. User (listed in the users file, but is not signed in) tries to connect to https://service.domain.com

 2. User is redirected to https://auth.domain.com to sign in

 3. User is given either single factor or second factor options, depending what is set on the subdomain in the configuration.yml

 4. User signs in successfully and is redirected back to origin URL https://private.domain.com

 Hope this is of assistance to you.
 Please provide feedback where required.